wadetb/shellspace/Docs/VR.md

 When a touch is received, if it hits a menu entity, the corresponding command is posted and the menu closes.

+# Canvas API

+Seems like the canvas commands are becoming more and more core to doing anything useful at all.
+If they become central to the API, I should consider merging aspects of Skia's API into the core API.
+One way to do it would be to automatically create a SkCanvas and SkBitmap for every STexture, and expose a decent subset of the canvas APIs as Texture methods.
+That would allow quite casually registering and drawing to textures, which would be natural for many of the apps I have in mind.

 # TEST

 + Radial menu?
 Or a tree?